 - If you are unsure whether you tolerate cherries, then use blueberries instead!

-- cherries score 0, but there is a note stating 'controversial' next to it.
+- cherries score 0, with a note stating 'controversial' next to it.

 - non-dairy milk - has variable scores.